 I think I saw some flakes on one morning.
-Clockwise from upper left.
+Wrapping normally, from upper left.

 - There is also an arcade of shops nearby downtown, near the riverfront.